cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-addzone.md

 * `--vault_tls_client_ca=<filename>`

-  Path to additional CA certificate for Vault certificate validation.
+  Path to AcraServer TLS certificate's CA certificate for Vault certificate validation (AcraServer works as "client" when communicating with Vault).
   Empty by default.